 But I am mainly a creative non-fiction writer, who’s taught the odd workshop on blogging, and has a first draft of a memoir completed though I am reluctant to finish it.

 Everyone writes a book in the aftermath of tragedy and death (or blogs about it) but most have nothing new to add to the conversation.
 I am likely no exception, and I have come to think that tragedy doesn’t make you insightful, but writing about it can make you “dramatic”, which isn’t necessarily a good thing.
 And if you are here because you are looking for help in the aftermath of young widowhood – I can recommend a forum called Widda, a younger widowed community where all manner of widows share and support each other.

-I have a couple of sci-fi-ish/horror trunk novels and short fiction stories.
+Personally, I have a couple of sci-fi-ish/horror trunk novels and short fiction stories.
 I have written flash fiction here and there which can be found here or via the Twitter hash tag #fridayflash.

 I have done the occasional virtual book review tour.
 I really enjoy reading other writer’s new novels and reviewing them, but currently I am not reviewing.
 I’ve done a bit of guest blogging on this and that and the political op-ed when I was still blogging at Care2.